X

 4. Harvest Often for the Best Thyme

-For the most flavor, harvest just before the flowers appear.
-The tiny flowers are edible too, but milder in taste than the leaves.
+For the most concentrated flavor, harvest just before the flowers open.
+The flowers are edible but milder than the leaves.

 Frequent harvesting encourages new growth and keeps the plant compact.